Understanding web push notifications

-This is a general introduction to Web Push.
+This is a general introduction to web push notifications.
 If you want to jump right in, you can read about Pushpad Pro or Pushpad Express.

-The term Web Push refers to a set of new technologies that allow websites to send push notifications.
-Notifications can be delivered even when the user is not on the website.
+The term Web Push Notifications (or simply Web Push, Web Notifications) refers to a set of new technologies that allow websites to send push notifications.
+The notifications can be delivered by a website even when the user is not surfing that website (i.e. the website is closed).
 This is possible thanks to a combination of new standards, such as the W3C Push API, Service Workers, Web Notifications and the IETF WebPush Protocol.

 The following sequence describes the subscription process and the delivery of web push notifications: